 Catholic, Church of Ireland, Gaelscoileanna, IB and free community schools

-Ireland's capital and most school-dense city โ with Jesuit colleges, Church of Ireland schools, IB World Schools and free community colleges.
-The top destination for expat families relocating to Ireland.
+Ireland's capital and most school-dense city — Jesuit colleges, Church of Ireland schools, IB World Schools and free community colleges all within reach.

 If you are moving to Ireland with children, it helps to understand the main school options available before you apply.
 The most common choices are state-funded schools, private schools, and a smaller number of international schools.
 Each type works differently, so families should think about their child's needs, budget, language, and how long they plan to stay.